-Since May 2014 an employee or ex-employee (or a worker who is eligible to make a claim) who has a potential Employment Tribunal claim against their Employer are required to contact Acas first, who will then contact their employer, to see if there is an opportunity to resolve the dispute without the need to make a claim to an Employment Tribunal.
+Since May 2014 an employee or ex-employee (or a worker who is eligible to make a claim) who has a potential Employment Tribunal claim against their Employer are required to contact Acas first.
+They’ll the contact their employer to see if there’s an opportunity to resolve the dispute without the need to make a claim to an Employment Tribunal.
 This is known as conciliation.

-Acas published statistics in early January 2015 of their figures for the first 6 months of Conciliation, from April – September 2014 which make interesting reading (if you’re into that sort of thing).
+Acas published statistics in early January 2015 of their figures for the first six months of conciliation, from April – September 2014 which makes for interesting reading (if you’re into that sort of thing).

 The statistics looked at the amount of employees and employers taking up the offer of conciliation and the proportion of cases that were settled or went onto an Employment Tribunal claim.

 - 36,000 from Employees during the period (around 1,600 per week) – some were notifications from a ‘group of employees’ (complaining about the same issue) so in total 44,390 individual employees notified Acas